Still Sucks: Background

-At Lollapalooza in Chicago, IL in July 2021, the band ended their set with a song called "Dad Vibes," which Durst said is from the upcoming record.
+At Lollapalooza in Chicago, Illinois in July 2021, the band ended their set with a song called "Dad Vibes", which Durst said is from the upcoming record.
 As well as this, a hip-hop track called "Turn It Up, Bitch!" according to DJ Lethal, has been used as the outro for shows in Chicago and Wallingford, with it being announced at the latter to be the fourth track from the new album.

 Recording and composition

 The band started working on the album in 2012, when they signed with Cash Money.
 The single, "Ready to Go" was produced by hip hop producer Polow da Don.
 Durst had then told Billboard that he was putting the finishing touches on the track in March 2013.